integreat-io/map-transform/README.md

-When you provide a custom transformer this way, it should be given as a function accepting an object with props, that returns the actual function used as the transformer.
+When you provide a custom transformer this way, it should be given as a function accepting an object with props, that returns the actual function used as the transformer (which again returns a function mapping the data).
 Any properties given on the operation object, apart from `$transform`, will be passed in the `props` object.

 When you define the `transform` operation as an object, you may specify `$iterate: true` on the object to apply the transform to every item on an array,